-- 7. (Optional) Select the Use This Interface ID check box and specify the interface ID to be used for the IPv6 address of the router's LAN interface.
+- (Optional) Select the Use This Interface ID check box and specify the interface ID to be used for the IPv6 address of the router's LAN interface.
 If you do not specify an ID here, the router generates one automatically from its MAC address. - 8.
-Select an IPv6 Filtering radio button: - Secured.
-In secured mode, which is the default mode, the router inspects both TCP and UDP packets. - Open.
-In open mode, the router inspects UDP packets only. - 9.
 Click the Apply button.
+Your settings are saved.

-Set Up an IPv6 6to4 Tunnel Internet Connection
+Set up an IPv6 6to4 tunnel Internet connection